SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

 ### On the prevalence of technology

 -   AH NM technology was incompatible with European ways
+-   BA infrastructured and trade flourished as established by the Toltecs, BF cities of Cahokia was large and well-supported
 -   AE Richter claims that European technology was always better and was a drop-in replacement for NM tech
--   BA infrastructured and trade flourished as established by the Toltecs, BF cities of Cahokia was large and well-supported

 ### On the importance of narrative

 -   AC claims that it is necessary to create a common narrative that blends the diversity into one
+-   BB each NM group was a distict nation and not just one large group, and BC storytelling serves at the heart of the continuaunce of tradition
 -   AB Richter claims impossibility of recovering an Americacentric narrative b/c cannot see through \"their\" (NM\'s) eyes
--   BB each NM group was a distict nation and not just one large group, and BC storytelling serves at the heart of the continuaunce of tradition

-## Development
+## The Claim

--   *Claim*
-    -   Why does the claim address the prompt?
-    -   How does the evidence support the claim?
-        -   1
-        -   2
-        -   3
-    -   So what?
+****Treatment towards the culture of sex, growth of technology and importance of narrative in early American society by both White and Richter reflects the often Eurocentric misappropriations --- under the pretense of attempting to illustrate a natively American perspective --- of the agency of Native American action.****

 ------------------------------------------------------------------------